Home

-I am a Finnish legal scholar and philosopher, working as Associate Professor of Jurisprudence at the University of Helsinki.
+I am a Finnish legal scholar and philosopher, working as Professor of Jurisprudence at the University of Helsinki.
 I am also the Director of the Helsinki Animal Law Centre.
 In 2023, I was awarded an ERC Starting Grant (€1.5m) to investigate agency in law.

 I completed my PhD in 2017 at the Law Faculty of the University of Cambridge.
 My doctoral dissertation on legal personhood was awarded the Yorke Prize and the Salje Medal.
 It was published by Oxford University Press in 2019.
 The book was described as “an instant classic” in the Modern Law Review, and the journal Revus devoted a symposium to it in 2021.
 It has been translated into Spanish and a Korean translation is in the works.